MuhammedBuyukkinaci/My-Django-Tutorials/README.md

     - A separate TestClass for each model or view
     - A separate test method for each set of conditions you want to test
-    - test method names that describe their function
+    - Test method names that describe their function

+## Static Files

+114) In Django, images, JS and CSS refer to "static files"

+115)  `django.contrib.staticfiles` should be used in bigger projects.
+It collects tatic files into a a single location.

+116) static files should be located in *app_name/static/*.
+Django will look for static files there.
+In this app, create a folder named static under polls and put polls folder once again.
+Its directory should be something like this *polls/static/polls*:

+117)